This post was last updated on: July 3rd

 What happens to my park tickets that are already paid for?
 Can they be used in the future when this passes?

-Disney is not issuing refunds for park tickets at this time, however multi-day tickets with unused days or tickets dated between March 12th and March 31st, 2020 will automatically be extended until December 15th, 2020.
+Disney is not issuing refunds for park tickets at this time, however multi-day tickets with unused days or tickets dated between March 12th and the end of the actual closure period will automatically be extended until December 15th, 2020.
+UPDATE: Disney has extended the expiration date of unused tickets through September 26th, 2021.

 If you’re unable to use your tickets by that date, Disney will credit the value of your unused tickets towards another ticket purchase for a future date.
 Click here to read more about Disney World’s policy for theme park tickets affect by Coronavirus closure.

-Guests who have purchased separate tickets to Disney’s After Hours, Disney Villains After Hours and Disney Early Morning Magic for events between March 16th and March 31st will automatically be refunded.
+Guests who have purchased separate tickets to Disney’s After Hours, Disney Villains After Hours, Disney Early Morning Magic, and H20 Glow Nights for events between March 16th and the end of the actual closure period will automatically be refunded.

 What if I purchased Memory Maker in advance?